Achi-Wu/Rig-Ctrl-Tools/README.md

 ## Usage
 What contain in this code
-* Different kind of controller to use --- such as circle, square, one head arrow, two head arrow, cross arrow, lolipop, pyramid, cube
+* Different shape of controller to use --- such as circle, square, one head arrow, two head arrow, cross arrow, lolipop, pyramid, cube
+  * Controller will be create at zero position
+  * You can naming your controller by input a name in a text box then choose your controller shape, your contorller will get "_Ctrl" in subfix automatically
+  * You can naming your controller after the first thing you choose in outliner or viewport, your contorller will get "_Ctrl" in subfix automatically
-* Freeze transform command --- I recommend you to use this command when your Ctrl is in position 0,0,0 or before you move your controller to anywhere
+* Freeze transform command --- To make the selected object’s current transformations be the zero position.
+  > If you use this command with your controller directly make sure to use it before you translate(move) your controller to anywhere
-* Make offset command --- Make an offset group to get any of input information such as translate, rotate, scale
+* Make offset command --- Make an offset group for your selected object to get any of input information such as translate, rotate, scale
+  * Your offset group will naming after the first thing you choose, your group will get "_Offset" in subfix automatically
+  * Your group will contain only the first thing you choose
+  > Recommend you to use this command before you translate(move) your controller to anywhere